Spydercam: History

-Founded in 1992 by Earl Wiggens as a stunt and rigging company, Spydercam quickly became the standard for suspended camera work.
-Joined later, and now owned by Tim Drnec and Hammer Semmes, they added their unique experiences in Motion control, VFX, stunts, and rope rigging.
+Founded in 1992 as a stunt and rigging company, Spydercam provides suspended camera work.
+A team of riggers, programmers and engineers add their experiences in Motion control, VFX, stunts, and rope rigging.

 General Systems

 The manufacturers of Spydercam claim their software is entirely modular, allowing them to work with producers to create their specific shot, but Spydercam also outlines three general systems they call Bullet, Falcon, and Talon.

 Bullet

 This is a simple, point-to-point rig with a single axis.
 The Bullet rig is the quickest to set up and implement, and can be rigged horizontally or vertically.
 Often used for live events, it can start and stop very quickly.
 The camera is held tight to the highline, which allows for a more stable shot.

 Falcon

 According to the Spydercam website, the Falcon is the most versatile and widely used of the rigs offered.
 With two axes, the Falcon allows both horizontal and vertical movement along two separate lines.